tatumio/tatum-php/docs/Api/FungibleTokensERC20OrCompatibleApi.md

 Get the total number of fungible tokens that a blockchain address holds

-<p><b>1 credit per API call</b></p>
+<b>1 credit per API call</b>

- <p>Get the number of all fungible tokens that a blockchain address holds across a blockchain.
-The tokens are returned grouped by the smart contracts they were minted on.</p>
+ Get the number of all fungible tokens that a blockchain address holds across a blockchain.
+The tokens are returned grouped by the smart contracts they were minted on.

- <p>This API is supported for the following blockchains:</p>
+ This API is supported for the following blockchains:

  <ul> <li>Algorand</li> <li>Celo</li> <li>Ethereum</li> <li>Polygon</li> <li>Solana</li> </ul>

 ### Example